prysmaticlabs/documentation/website/docs/getting-started.md

 New Requirements:

-- upgrade Prysm (validator & beacon node)
+- Upgrade Prysm (validator & beacon node)
-- upgrade Execution client
+- Upgrade Execution client
-- New data storage requirement from [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844): 52GB ~ 104GB storage requirement increase caused by new blob retention requirements. read more [here](./concepts/blobs.md)
+- New blob retention requirements (52GB ~ 104GB). read more [here](./concepts/blobs.md)

 New EIP features in Hardfork: ( EIPs related directly to Prysm are marked)